omnid/cmakeme/README.md

 - Then you include `cmakeme/${target}_hash.h` in a C file where `${target}` is the name of the cmake target
    - Defines GIT_HASH, the hash of the last commit
    - Defines GIT_HASH_DIRTY, which is true if there are uncommitted changes
-   - Defines <TARGET>_HASH, the hash of the target's SOURCES, LINK_LIBRARIES, and the contents of header files in its include directories
+   - Defines GIT_HASH_<TARGET>, the hash of the target's SOURCES, LINK_LIBRARIES, and the contents of header files in its include directories
    - This hash should change anytime the target changes
    - Include sparingly, as any file that includes git_hash.h will be recompiled anytime